NCAS-CMS/cfa-conventions/source/cfa.md

-For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by subtracting 365 from the fragment's data.
+For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar and a fragment has units of `"days since 2002-01-1"` in the same calendar, then the reference time of the fragment's units are changed to the earlier date by adding 365 to the fragment's data.

 ### Missing size 1 dimensions